sfc-aqua/quisp/doc/INSTALL.md

 ## OmNET++

-Get the release of OmNET++ 5.2 on their website and uncompress it in the folder of your choice.
-To remain general the example uncompresses it in a local libraries folder, far from the quisp project and from standard installation folders.
+Get the release of OmNET++ 5.2 from [https://omnetpp.org/](their website) and uncompress it in the folder of your choice.
+To remain general, this example uncompresses it in a local libraries folder, far from the quisp project and from standard installation folders.

 ```
 home/